How to Pick the Right CNA Training Program near Scottdale Georgia

-The Role of a Certified Nursing Assistant
+The Duties of a Nursing Assistant

-- Administering basic services to patients
+- Furnishing basic services to patients

-- Taking patient’s vital signs
+- Reading patient’s vital signs

 - Maintaining a record of patient’s health status